vindaalex/multizone-thermostat/README.md

 * min_target_temp (Optional): Lower limit temperature setpoint.
 Default heat=17, cool=20
 * max_target_temp (Optional): Upper limit temperature setpoint.
 Default for heat=24, cool=35
 * initial_target_temp (Optional): Initial setpoint at start.
 Default for heat=19, cool=28
-* away_temp (Optional): Setpoint when away preset is activated.
-Defining an away setpoint will make away preset available. default no away preset mode available.
+* custom_presets (Optional): A list of custom presets.
+Needs to be in to form of a list of name and value.
+Defining 'custom_presets' will make away preset available. default no preset mode available.

 * passive_switch_duration (Optional): specifiy per switch the maximum time before forcing toggle to avoid jammed valve.
 Specify a time period.
 Default is not activated.
 * passive_switch_opening_time (Optional): specify the minium opening time of valve when running passive switch operation.
 Specify a time period.
 Default 1 minute.